 From a young age, Teddy was interested in the outdoors.
 Often described as a sickly, frail child, he spent much of his time reading and exploring outside.
 A collector, he began studying all sorts of animals that he could find.
 This exploration and understanding of nature continued into adulthood, where he would become known as the “conservationist president.”

-In a time of westward expansion, Teddy realised that the abuse and misuse of natural resources was going to end in the complete destruction of nature.
+In a time of westward expansion, Teddy realized that the abuse and misuse of natural resources was going to end in the complete destruction of nature.
 During his presidency, he utilized his authority to cement our wild places into America’s natural heritage.
 He created the United States Forest Service, which manages our national forests, and established 150 national forests.
 He signed the Antiquities Act, and created 18 national monuments.
 He established 5 national parks, 4 national game preserves, and 51 federal bird reserves.
 All told, President Roosevelt protected approximately 230 million acres of public land.

 “There can be no greater issue than that of conservation in this country.”